thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli callhome disable` Turns off the periodic call home feature.
 * `tscli callhome enable --customer_name` *`customer_name`*`

-    Enables the "call home" feature, which sends usage statistics to ThoughtSpot Support every six hours via the secure file server.
-Before using this command for the first time, you need to set up the file server connection using `tscli fileserver configure`.
+    Enables the "call home" feature, which sends usage statistics to ThoughtSpot This feature is enabled by default.

     The parameter *`customer_name`* takes the form  ```Shared/*`customer_name`*/stats```.